joefreeman/quiver/docs/spec.md

 42 ~> pid$
 ```

+### Referring to processes

+When spawning, a process identifier is returned.
+And the `.` operator can be used by the current process to refer to itself.

+To specify a type that refers to a process, use `@type`.
+For example, `@int` is a process that receives integers.

 ## Modules and imports

 Import modules using `%"path"` syntax.
 Relative imports must start with a ".".
 Standard library modules start with a letter.